calebkennedy10/Automated-Greenhouse---BAE305/README.md

 - Photoresistor
 - Ws2812 LED Matrix Panel
 - DC 12V 24V to 5V 10A Converter
+- 1/2" PVC pipe and various 1/2" fittings
+- 10W 110V AC aquarium pump with 1/2" ID tubing output
+- 1/2" ID tubing and barb fittings
+- PVC cement and primer
+- PLA filament
 ### 3D-Printed Components
+All 3D printed componets are available via the "3D PRINTED PARTS" file in the repository.
+They are available in their native SOLIDWORKS CAD formats.
+Please refer to the assembly files in order to determine which parts are to be printed for each assembly and how the parts are assembled together.
+3mm self tapping screws and 1/4"-20 bolts and nuts are the only pieces of hardware required to assemble each 3D printed assembly.
+Parts can be printed out of several different materials and are designed to be printed on an FDM 3D printer.
+Our team utilized Overture PLA Filament to print the parts; however, other common filaments types such as PETG, ABS, and ASA are acceptable if so desired.
+All parts should be printed at a .2mm layer height with and infill density of 10%-15%.
+It is advised to make spares of smaller parts such as the water emitters and servo attachments as these parts are easy to break during the assembly process.
+Moving parts such as the vent flaps s will have to be sanded in order to allow for smooth rotation.
+It is also recommended to drill out or sand holes where rotation will take place.
 ### Circuit
 ### Greenhouse Assembly
 #### Cooling System